 In the same way, the total quantity of bar mark 02 that will need to be prepared by the iron bender is 28 pieces, and the cut length of each bar is 4975 mm.
 This also means that he can only obtain 2 pieces of bar mark 02 from each 12m length of reinforcement, with an offcut of 2050 mm.
 In effect, he will need 14 lengths of Y20 mm against the 12 lengths calculated in the bending schedule.

-If the contractor did not make this consideration before requesting for supply, he will likely make his request twice, at the detriment of extra cost.
+If the contractor did not make this consideration before requesting for supply, he will likely make his request twice, to the detriment of extra cost.
 Therefore, the effects of offcuts should be verified by the contractor before he can place his order for reinforcement.
-This is usually very common especially for someone who has not experienced it before.
+This is usually very common, especially for someone who has not experienced it before.

 Thank you for visiting Structville today, and God bless you.

 Do you need help in knowing the exact quantity of reinforcement that you will need to complete your project without needing to go to the market twice?
 We are here to help you with that.
 When you send your drawings to us, we will assess all reinforcements and bar marks independently, and tell you where all offcuts can be reused.
 We achieve this by issuing a special bending schedule and cutting scheme that takes into account re-usage of offcuts for foundations, beams, slabs, and columns.
 We will also issue a cutting sequence to the iron bender such that wastage can be minimised as practically as possible.
 This can save you a reasonable amount of money for your projects, and we do this for a very low fee that is based on the quantity of offcuts that we saved for you.
 Try us today by sending an e-mail to email@example.com